wu-lab-egio/EGIO/README.md

 The scripts have been tested on MacOS (X64) and Ubuntu (Linux).
 For those who find problems in running ___pairwisealign_linux.so on other systems, a ___pairwisealign.c file is provided to compile into ___pairwisealign_linux.so

 # Requirement
+(1) gcc

-(1) EGIO required python packages pandas and numpy, to install pandas and numpy:
+(2) EGIO required python packages pandas and numpy, to install pandas and numpy:

     pip install pandas

     pip install numpy

-(2) To increase the accuracy, the algorithm uses a BLASTN guided model, so a reciprocal BLASTN of exons is used.
+(3) To increase the accuracy, the algorithm uses a BLASTN guided model, so a reciprocal BLASTN of exons is used.
 To run reciprocal BLASTN, BLAST+ is required before running EGIO, which could be downloaded at https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
 For linux, it is easy to install BLAST+ using:

     apt-get install ncbi-blast+

-(3) A tab seperated file containing pre-defined orthologous gene pairs, which could be prepared according to Inparanoid: https://inparanoid.sbc.su.se/cgi-bin/index.cgi.
+(4) A tab seperated file containing pre-defined orthologous gene pairs, which could be prepared according to Inparanoid: https://inparanoid.sbc.su.se/cgi-bin/index.cgi.
 The gene id provided by Inparanoid is Uniprot ID, which can be transformed to Ensembl Gene ID using gene annotations in Ensembl BioMart.
 An example is listed here:

     hsa	ptr